yoonseopark001/R-DataAnalysis-Visualization-MachineLearning/README.md

 * Initially working with Anaconda, I moved to Docker mainly because Docker can show Korean characters in R charts.
 * [Install Guideline for Docker](https://datascienceschool.net/view-notebook/03c5b5a96a614ee588a74f05c720e67c/)

-# Statistics
+# Data Analysis
-Frequency Table of Survey
+Frequency Table with Survey data
-Variation Comparison of Products with different means
+Variation Comparison of Products with Different Means  with Cafe Data Simple Regression with Height and Weight data
+Multiple Regression with Attitude data

 # Programming
 Multiplication Tables